michtrofimov/DAIseg/README.md

 # DAIseg
 DAIseg method is created to detect ancient introssed segments using unadmixed outgroup population and several reference archaic genomes.

+__Input__: .vcf.gz{.tbi} file where merging all Neanderthal, Outgroupand  ingroup observable samples together and three .txt files with ids of each group.
+__Output__: .txt file where each line corresponds to the array of tracts with modern and archaic ancestries.

 # Pipeline briefly
-0. (optionally) Run __panel.preparation.sh__ to glue 1000GP and neanderthal samples
+0. (optionally) Run __panel.preparation.sh__ with samples' name files to merge 1000GP, neanderthal samples and obtain .vcf.gz file.
-1. Run __./script.eu.sh__ to make observation files
+1. Using .vcf.gz{.tbi} and files with samples's names to run __./script.eu.sh__ to make observation files.
-2. (optionally) Make estimations of coalescent times lambda_arch, lambda_split, lambda_intr
-3. Run DAI.seg to obtain archaic tracts of samples from  __observations.txt__
+3. Run __dai.seg.py__ to obtain archaic tracts of samples from  __observations.txt__ with using or no-using  EM algorithm.